This article is part of a larger series on Payments.

-CDGcommerce can create for you an online store with inventory tracking.
+CDGcommerce allows you to create an online store with inventory tracking.
 It also has a virtual terminal if you want to collect payments over the phone.
 The ecommerce package includes integration into third-party billing software, recurring billing, discounts and loyalty programs, automatic email receipts, and mobile processing.

 CDG integrates with the most popular ecommerce software such as Shopify, BigCommerce, Magento, and X-Cart.

-If your business does not need a full POS system, you may find this a cost-effective addition.
+If your business does not need a full POS system, you may find PastePay a cost-effective addition.
 Not many merchant account service providers offer a similar, fully integrated CRM feature.
 Stripe comes close with its partnership with myCred but will require you to have some technical skills to be able to plug in a few lines of code.
-However, you’ll notice that you need this feature to be able to create payment buttons or share payment links which almost all other payment gateways, like PayPal and Shopify, provide at no extra cost.
+However, you’ll notice that you need PastePay to be able to create payment buttons or share payment links, which almost all other payment gateways, like PayPal and Shopify, provide at no extra cost.